mateusmlo/alura-challenge-backend-2/README.md

 ## Description

 This project was made as an entry to a back-end challenge from [Alura](https://www.alura.com.br/).
 It consists of an API where users can sign-up, sign-in, then have access to a few routes with which they can register monthly expenses, receipts, do CRUD ops and generate summaries based on data from both features.
-This project is pretty much finished, I know some things could've been better and e2e tests are still missing but I've spent enough time working on this one, so I plan to improve things and take a step farther on my next one.
+This project is pretty much finished, I know some things could've been better and e2e tests are still missing but I've spent enough time working on this, so I plan to improve things and take a step farther on my next one.

 ### Key Features:
 - Create, update, get and delete expenses, which may be categorized.
 Duplicate expenses are not allowed on the same month.